jamesgol/woocommerce-cart-stock-reducer/readme.txt

 == Description ==

 [WooCommerce](http://www.woothemes.com/woocommerce/) doesn't remove an item from inventory until someone actually buys that item.
-This plugin will reduce the "virtual" stock quantity of an item without actually modifying the item inventory, so there should be no problems with missing data if somehow the cart data is deleted.
+This plugin can reduce the "virtual" stock quantity of an item without actually modifying the item inventory, so there should be no problems with missing data if somehow the cart data is deleted.
 This plugin isn't for everyone, but people that are selling specialty items will find it useful and hopefully eliminate some customer support nightmares.

-Currently the system will expire carts normally unless there is another plugin installed.
-I have some thoughts on how to make a softer expiration work, if you are interested in this send me a note.
+The plugin can automatically expire items from the cart (disabled by default) with a configurable expiration time.
+Expiration times are plain english using whatever types php's strtotime can support (Examples: 10 minutes, 1 hour, 6 hours, 1 day)
+Per item expiration time can be configured by adding a Custom Field to each item using the configured 'Expire Custom Key' (default name is 'csr_expire_time').

+Expiration can be enabled independently of reducing the cart stock, so this plugin can also be used to expire items at other intervals than the default WooCommerce cart/session expiration.

 An issue was opened on the [WooCommerce issue tracker](https://github.com/woothemes/woocommerce/issues/5966) regarding this problem and someone posted on Facebook about it, which caught my attention.